 But is it true?
-Can we really stay well by eating healthfully and adding certain foods to our diets?
+Can we stay well by adding immune-boosting foods to our diets?
 I decided to find out.

-Firstly – No one really knows conclusively if adding certain foods to our diets will boost our immune system.
+First – No one knows conclusively if adding certain foods to our diets will boost our immune system.
 It is intricate and not that easy to understand.
 Harvard Health Solutions states that the idea of boosting our immune system is enticing, but the ability to do so remains elusive.
-Translated, that means our immune system is, just that, a system, made up of multiple cells, organs, and tissues; we simply would not know which specific part of the network to boost, or how to boost it!
+Translated, that means our immune system is, just that, a system.
+It’s made up of multiple cells, organs, and tissues; we simply would not know which specific part of the network to boost, or how to boost it!

-Secondly – What is known is that our immune system is a complex system that requires harmony and balance to function well; our gut flora is of most importance for keeping this balance.
+Second – What is known is that our immune system is a complex system that requires harmony and balance to function well.
+Our gut flora is of most importance for keeping this balance.
 Additionally, diet, exercise, and stress are all factors in how well our immune system operates.

-Thirdly – In order to effectively battle germs, our immune system needs to be armed with proper nutrition.
+Third – To effectively battle germs, our immune system needs to be armed with proper nutrition.
 No one denies that people that lack certain nutrients in their diets are more susceptible to illness, which brings me full circle to the idea that we can boost our immune system through diet.

-Having given a considerable amount of thought to this, I think it relevant to acknowledge that adding certain foods to our diets will boost our immune system.
+Therefore, having given a considerable amount of thought to this, I think it relevant to acknowledge that adding immune-boosting foods to our diets will help our immune systems function optimally.

 In addition, I believe that our thoughts and belief systems have a great deal to do with the condition of our health.